-Now is a location-based social and dating mobile app that makes it easier than ever before for people to meet and enjoy real offline experiences at millions of public venues worldwide.
-Download on the App Store.
+Now is a location-based matchmaking app that makes it easier than ever before for people to meet and enjoy real offline experiences at millions of public venues worldwide - Download the app.

 A common complaint about dating is that people are just too busy to deal with it.
 Because it takes time, time that people either don’t have or don’t want to waste on something that might not work out.
 So in resolving this issue, I worked alongside the founder of Now to create the first dating app of its kind to effectively connect people faster than ever before.
 The product aims to shift the focus from stagnant online interactions to real engaging offline experiences, where users can better fulfil their powerful emotional desire to connect with others in safe public environments.